EclipseFdn/EFDP/CONTRIBUTING.md

 ## Installing Asciidoctor

-Please allow NPM to install all dependencies by running `npm run install`.
+Please allow NPM to install all dependencies by running `npm install`.

 ## AsciiDoc Syntax